alicefrsr/react-tw-portfolio/README.md

 ## What's this?

 My first portfolio, built with React, to learn Tailwind, deployed on Netlify.
-Made to showcase some of the first React apps I hade made, as well as earlier projects I built in the process of learning HTML+CSS, accessibility, and basic programming with vanilla Javascript.
+Made to showcase some of the first React apps I made, as well as earlier projects built in the process of learning HTML+CSS, accessibility, and basic programming with vanilla Javascript.
 There's also a couple of fullstack projects as I started taking a look at how to setup a basic server, a CRUD api, and connect to a database.